Key takeaways from Trump’s speech at the Republican National Convention

 He referred to the influx of undocumented immigrants as an “invasion” and accused other countries of treating America like a “dumping ground” for criminals and “insane asylum” patients.

 “The greatest invasion in history is taking place right here in our country.
-They are coming in from every corner of the earth, not just from South America but from Africa, Asia, the Middle East.
+They are coming in from every corner of the Earth, not just from South America but from Africa, Asia, the Middle East.
 They’re coming from everywhere,” Trump said.

 “They’re coming at levels that we’ve never seen before.
 It is an invasion, indeed.”